455th Air Expeditionary Wing: Combat operations

 The air echelon of the group was delayed in Tunisia and was not entirely lodged at the 455th's combat station of San Giovanni Airfield, Italy until 1 February 1944, and the group flew its first mission on 16 February.
 The group was engaged primarily in the strategic bombing campaign against Germany, attacking targets like airfields, factories, oil refineries, harbors, marshalling yards in Italy, France, Germany, Austria, Hungary, Romania, and Yugoslavia.

 On 2 April 1944, the group attacked a ball-bearing plant at Steyr, Austria for which it earned a Distinguished Unit Citation (DUC).
 The primary target, the Daimler-Pusch aircraft engine factory was obscured by clouds, so the unit attacked the nearby ball bearing plant although attacks by an estimated 75 twin-engine fighters continued through the bomb run and heavy, accurate flak was encountered.
 The 740th claimed the destruction of seven of these fighters against the loss of one squadron Liberator.
 The 742d lost two Liberators in the attack but claimed the destruction of six enemy aircraft.
 Five crewmembers from one of the squadron's B-24s lost in the attack bailed out in territory controlled by Yugoslav Partisans and were able to evade German forces and returned to the squadron a month after the attack.
 The 743d Squadron claimed the destruction of nine fighters against the loss of two squadron Liberators.
+(Note: The 741st Squadron did not to suffer any losses in this operation.
+This was at least in part because the squadron only put two Liberators over the target on the mission, while the other squadrons averaged ten.
+Asch, et al., pp. 61–69.)